19wintersp/druid/docs/src/get_started.md

 ## Application state
 Currently, we know how to display a window and draw and position widgets in it.
 Now we're going to create a bigger app: a basic to-do list.
 To create anything in the app, we first need to define the application state.

+Druid is data-driven, which means that all of the widgets you use in your app need to have some associated field in the application's state.
+This is achieved through the usage of [the `Data` trait](data).
+Druid uses this to detect when the state changes, and redraw the UI appropriately.

 We'll start by defining a to-do, which contains its title and whether it's completed or not.
-Our state should implement [the `Data` trait](data), as well as the `Clone` trait.
+Our state should implement `Data`, as well as `Clone`; we can use `derive` for both of these.
 ```rust, noplaypen
 #[derive(Data, Clone)]
 struct TodoItem {